How do I get proof of my no-claims discount?

 Can I check my no-claims bonus online?

-You may be able to log into your insurance provider’s website and view details of your insurance policy, including how many years of no-claims you have accumulated.
-If not, you should be able to contact your insurer directly and ask for details.
+Yes, you can usually log into your insurance provider’s website and view details of your insurance policy, including how many years of no-claims you have accumulated.
+If not, you can contact your insurer directly and ask for details.

-Authorised insurers can also access records of your no-claims bonus online, by using the Motor Insurance Bureau’s no-claims discount database.
-When you’re looking for a new car insurance policy, you can check how many years no claims bonus each insurer will take into account by using our free tool.
+Authorised insurers can also access records of your no-claims bonus online, by using the Motor Insurers’ Bureau’s no-claims discount database.
+When you’re looking for a new car insurance policy, you can check how many years of no-claims bonus each insurer will take into account by using our free tool.

 Can I build a no-claims bonus as a named driver?

-If you are a named driver of a car, not the main driver, you usually won’t be able to build up a no claims discount.
-However, some insurers may let you accumulate a no-claims discount if you’re a named driver on another policy with them – as long as you buy your own car insurance policy with the same provider in the future.
+No, if you are a named driver of a car, not the main driver, you usually won’t be able to build up a no-claims discount.

 How long do I have to give proof of my no-claims bonus?

-How long does proof of a no-claims bonus last?
+How long does my proof of a no-claims bonus last?

 If you’ve stopped driving for a while or you no longer own your car, you should still be able to use your no-claims bonus – it will last for two years after you cancel your car insurance policy.
 After this, it will expire, and you have to start building it again.